IBM Research x U-Tune

 Rapid Testing Using RITE and Assessments to Measure Impact

 For testing, Rapid Iterative Testing & Evaluation (RITE) method was used to keep feedback loops always open, short and adaptive.
-This allowed rapid iteration on new ideas and issues as they emerged.

 To measure impact, pre- and post-testing assessments were conducted, asking users to rate (on a Likert scale) and explain their understanding of fine-tuning and how their data is used.